The International College of Surgeons

 - Meals cannot be claimed on expense reports and are the participant’s responsibility.

-- Roundtrip taxi for both home and Chicago area airports is allowed to a maximum reimbursement of $200.
+- Roundtrip transportation for both home and Pittsburgh International Airport is allowed to a maximum reimbursement of $300.
 Receipts are required and must be submitted with expense report.
+Recommended local Pittsburgh transportation is car rental.
+ICS-US will have a preferred discounted car rental plan available at least 6 months prior to the meeting.

-7. Honoraria for invited faculty must be pre-arranged on a case-by-case basis in advance.
+7. Any honorarium for invited faculty must be prearranged on a case-by-case basis in advance.

 Inquiries should be directed to: